 For many, ‘science’ seems in particular like the home of ‘truth’ and for many years the ‘scientific method’ has been held up as the primary method of determining what is ‘fact’ or ‘truth’ in the world.
 At the same time, when I was in journalism school, Noam Chomsky became a very well known philosopher and critic of ‘what is truth’ with the writing of a book called Manufacturing Consent.
 The book was very critical of ‘the media’ including journalism in 1988.
 This is when I started journalism school, and Chomsky’s book was something we talked a lot about in our classes.

 Then in 1992, the year I graduated, a documentary film related to the book called ‘Manufacturing Consent: Noam Chomsky and the Media.' was released.
 I have carried the ideas of this book with me forever, so when I was asked by Dr. Corbett to reflect on ‘What is Truth?’
 I was well-primed to do so.
-Philosophy had also been an even more interesting field to me then even than journalism.
+Philosophy had also been an even more interesting field to me then even than journalism during university.
 I had always loved big ideas, and thinking about where different ideas came from.
-I had also been trained in journalism school to always question ‘facts,' what people might propose as ‘truth,’ and to look for where people were coming from in whatever they said was ‘true.’

-This scepticism was enhanced when I discovered the work of several adult education theorists, especially Stephen Brookfield, during the work I did for my Masters in Adult Education.
+This scepticism and philosophical orientation was enhanced when I discovered the work of several adult education theorists, especially Stephen Brookfield related to critical theory, during the work I did for my Masters in Adult Education.
 I have always believed there can be several ‘versions’ of the truth in our world, and I carried those ideas with me as well as I went through various courses and assignments during the first year of the PhD program.

 3. Relaxation Articles